Chile & Easter Island Feb 29 – March 23, 2012

 On the 17th I caught a 5 1/2 hour flight to Easter Island or Rapa Nui (it is called the Navel of the World by its inhabitants and Isla de Pascua by Chileans).
 Discovered by a Dutch ship in 1722 on Easter Sunday and visited by Cook in 1774, it has the most astonishing story of ecological collapse on earth.

-Triangular shaped with volcanoes on the 3 points (3 million, 2 million and 200,000 years old), its underwater area is 50x the 166 square km that is above water.
+Triangular shaped with volcanoes on the 3 points (3 million, 2 million and 200,000 years old), its underwater area is 50x the 166 square km above water.
 There are at least 20 more small cones, the largest of which formed the quarry.
-It is the area of land furthest from any other land on earth – 2100 km from Pitcairn Island, 3700 km from Chile and 4000 from Tahiti (the only other place with a flight although apparently LAN has just added a very cheap flight from Lima).
+It is the area of land furthest from any other land on earth – 2100 km from Pitcairn Island, 3700 km from Chile and 4000 from Tahiti (the only other place with a flight although LAN has just added a very cheap flight from Lima).

 History.
-Settled in 400 AD by Polynesians who had spread across the south Pacific, it developed an incredible culture best known for erecting huge volcanic rock statues (moai) revering their rulers.
+Settled in 400 AD by Polynesians who had spread across the South Pacific, it developed an incredible culture best known for erecting huge volcanic rock statues (moai) revering their rulers.
 This form of ancestor worship started in the 10th century.
 The island was covered with forests of an estimated 16 million palm trees.
-They had a slash and burn agricultural policy and the population exploded to 25,000 inhabitants.
+They had a slash-and-burn agricultural policy and the population exploded to 25,000 inhabitants.
 It is believed they also used the palms as rollers to move the moai from the quarry to the erection sites as they did not have the benefit of wheels.
 Palm nuts were also eaten by rats that came with the original inhabitants.
 Without natural enemies, the number of rats went out of control and their diet of nuts prevented the natural regrowth of the palms.
-Over a few centuries they had cut down every tree on the island.
-As a result they had no canoes to catch big fish and they were marooned on the island.
+Over a few centuries, they had cut down every tree on the island.
+As a result, they had no canoes to catch big fish and they were marooned on the island.
 A civil war between the five tribes resulted and their culture collapsed.
 Recent archaeological studies have concentrated on the 320 caves (many lava tubes) that have been discovered.
 In the 16th century, fish bones became smaller and were eventually replaced by the bones of birds.
-Originally the island had a huge bird population but eventually 24 of the 25 bird species were wiped out.
-A vast increase in weapons (as evidenced by obsidian arrow and spear heads) was also coincident with the change in diet.
+Originally the island had a huge bird population but eventually, 24 of the 25 bird species were wiped out.
+A vast increase in weapons (as evidenced by obsidian arrows and spearheads) was also coincident with the change in diet.
 Small statues were found with exposed ribs and big bellies indicating widespread starvation.
 One large cave on the coast was called “eat man cave” and it is thought that cannibalism also occurred.
 Caves became common places of habitation as they were more easily defended.
 The island of Eden turned into a hell.

 Power centres were where the moai were erected but these were also the points of conflict.
 As a clan was defeated, its moai were pulled down and the eye sockets gouged out.
 Some tribes fared better than others because of location.
 For example, one cave had a good source of fresh water.
 Almost all moai were toppled in the civil war by the 17th century.
 Warriors dominated as they had control of the limited food and water supplies.
-Ancestor worship was over and a new political system called the bird man cult developed in the 18th century as a means of survival.
-To determine who had economic control, once per year, a race was held where one man per clan ran down the cliff, swam a mile to a small island in order to obtain an egg of the sooty tern.
-The first to get an egg earned the title of bird man and became the absolute ruler of the island.
+Ancestor worship was over and a new political system called the birdman cult developed in the 18th century as a means of survival.
+To determine who had economic control, once per year, a race was held where one man per clan ran down the cliff and swam a mile to a small island to obtain an egg of the sooty tern.
+The first to get an egg earned the title of birdman and became the absolute ruler of the island.
 This solution was rather more democratic than heritage and resources were distributed based on this system.
 This brought the society back from the point of destruction.
-But it was short lived as a few decades after the bird man cult started, a new threat arrived.
+But it was short-lived as a few decades after the birdman cult started, a new threat arrived.
 In 1722 on Easter Day, a Dutch ship arrived and disaster struck.
 With the first encounter, a battle ensued.
 Over the next 50 years, more Europeans came and caves became a common site of refuge for the islanders.
 But the island had little to offer and few stayed.
 Diseases like syphilis killed thousands.
 When the population was down to 4000, 1500 natives were taken by slave traders to South America who subsequently returned with smallpox.
 By 1877, there were only 111 people on the island and now they were a mixture of many nationalities.
 It was called the “Island of the Dead”.
 It was not until 2003 that the population returned to that 4000 number, most descendants of the originals.
 It is the greatest story of collapse of a culture from environmental degradation on earth.

 Day 1.
 Most people live in Hanga Roa on the SW shore with 4400 people.
 At 27 degrees south, the climate is subtropical with a few brief rains.
 Because of the limited gene pool and as incestuous relationships are not frowned upon, there are many genetic problems among the natives.
 Everyone is related to everyone else.
 Food especially in restaurants was exorbitant at least 3x mainland prices.
-My dorm room in a hostel however was only $14/night, it was in a great location on the west point of town with a 10 minute walk to the central area.
+My dorm room in a hostel however was only $14/night, it was in a great location on the west point of town with a 10-minute walk to the central area.
 I cooked all my meals here.

 There are at least 890 moai, over ⅔ still in the quarry.
 With an average weight of 9.5 tons, the largest still in the quarry is over 100 tons.
 They all, except for size, are virtually identical (prominent brow, deep-set eyes, long nose with broad tip, prominent cheeks, thin lips, prominent chin, long ears, long arms and long fingers) and are made from the same type of volcanic rock with a yellowish tint and a red volcanic rock top knot.
 All were toppled during the civil war and many were scattered by a large tsunami in 1960.
-The first day I went to 9AM mass in the Rapa Nui language (the church was packed with a big standing only crowd flowing out the door), visited the excellent museum and had a long walk to climb the high point on the island, Terevaca at 507m (youngest north volcano).
+The first day I went to 9 AM mass in the Rapa Nui language (the church was packed with a big standing-only crowd flowing out the door), visited the excellent museum and had a long walk to climb the high point on the island, Terevaca at 507m (youngest north volcano).
 Just before the start of the way up are 7 standing moai, the only ones to face the ocean to the west.
 These were erected by Thor Heyerdahl.
 There was no crater on top, simply a long ridge in the howling wind.

 It was a gorgeous walk down to the east through high grass, stands of big eucalyptus trees and many wild horses which are everywhere.

 Day 2.
-With 2 young Chileans and a Korean, we walked along the west coast (bypassing all the moia on the west side of town, remnants of the original buildings, and 3 caves that are actually lava tubes) and north coast on a minimal trail for 8 hours to the best beach on the NE corner for a welcome swim (white sand surrounded by palm trees and with 8 standing moai) and then hitch hiked back to town.
+With 2 young Chileans and a Korean, we walked along the west coast (bypassing all the moai on the west side of town, remnants of the original buildings, and 3 caves that are lava tubes) and north coast on a minimal trail for 8 hours to the best beach on the NE corner for a welcome swim (white sand surrounded by palm trees and with 8 standing moai) and then hitchhiked back to town.
 Through grass and lots of lava rock, it was wonderful along the cliffs with many wild horses, and several ahu (platforms for moai) and a few moai, all fallen.

 Day 3.
 I rented a car with 2 Korean guys and we went to the quarry where they obtained the red hats or top knots, saw the largest moai ever transported at 10 meters and 80 tons, visited some great petroglyphs, saw the spectacular display of 15 moai on the SE coast (only one with a hat, on a great ahu with a big inclined ramp and wings – erected in 1992-96 with help from Japan) and visited many ahu with fallen moai on the south coast.
-The next day, we got up to see sunrise by the 15 moai, I climbed the southeast volcano (400m) alone and then walked cross-country to the quarry where all the moai were obtained.
+The next day, we got up to see the sunrise by the 15 moai, I climbed the southeast volcano (400m) alone and then walked cross-country to the quarry where all the moai were obtained.

 There were many lying and standing all over including in the large crater with a significant lake.
 I approached the quarry walking cross-country and entering it from the east.
 I then exited at the normal entrance much to the surprise of the women in the ticket booth.